3 Reasons Why You Should Never Ignore the Signs of Childhood Myopia

 You should never overlook the fact that vision issues can ultimately hold your child back from truly enjoying certain aspects of their life.
 For example, they may find it difficult if not impossible to play their favorite sport.
 Also, they may struggle to keep up in school because they are having issues seeing the whiteboard.
 These drawbacks can not only have a physical impact on a child but a psychological one as well.

-If your child is diagnosed with myopia, there are several treatment options that are available such as:
+If your child displays signs of childhood myopia and is diagnosed with the condition, there are several treatment options that are available such as:

 - Orthokeratology (Ortho-K) lenses: Ortho-K lenses are custom-designed for your child to wear overnight.
 These lenses help to gently reshape the cornea of the eye which can correct myopia during the day.
 This treatment has been shown to slow down the growth of the eye.
 This is one of the most popular options in myopia treatment because it allows for myopia management without the necessity of needing to wear contacts or glasses during the day.